 After all, we always think we are right, don’t we?
 This reflex in itself is a risk: you become way too embedded in habit.

 On the flip side, though, at the core of compliance roles is the need to build strong relationships: rapid turnover is therefore equally wrong and risky, as well as being extremely expensive.
 It’s all about finding a balance between the two.

 Would it then be over simplistic to assume that a certain number of years is good and over that number is too long?
 Or is it a case by case situation?

 I have thought about this in the past, as I have from time to time been asked if I would take a permanent role.
 Self knowledge has led me to decline every time.

 Without actually discussing my age, I felt like it was an important factor to consider when making these decisions.
 Firms need to recruit compliance officers who are going to be prepared to stay with them for at least five years I think - when you are in the later stages of your career, you can't really consider such a move.

 After all, it takes a good few months for a compliance officer to get under the skin of a firm, understand what makes them tick and establish their position within the business.
 The latter is incredibly important, as you need to optimise your influence.
 All this time is well invested if you are willing to stay at a firm for a few years, or if you are there as an interim to close a gap.
 But if you are permanent, to hop around or jump ship within a year or two is not an economic use of time.

-Genevieve Higgins-Desbiens is the Marketing Manager at Rutherford, the executive compliance, financial crime, legal and cyber security specialists in London, UK.
+Genevieve Higgins-Desbiens is the Marketing Manager at Rutherford, the executive specialists in financial crime, legal, cyber security and compliance recruitment in London.